Mostafa-DE/delang/README.md

 > [!NOTE]
 > DE is still under development and lacks some features.
-> If you encounter any issues in the DE playground, please don't hesitate to open an issue in this repository.
+> If you encounter any issues, please don't hesitate to open an issue in this repository.

 <br />